inmcm/kravatte/Readme.md

 A clean implementation, in Python, of the [Kravatte] pseudo-random function and associated modes based on the [Farafalle PRF] system.
 At its core, Kravatte accepts a user defined secret key and a sequence of input bytes to generate pseudo-random output of arbitrary size.

-Kravatte makes use of the [Keccak] permuation, most notably used in NIST's [FIPS 202 SHA-3 algorithm].
-Because the underlying structure of Keccak function works on a three-dimensional state of 1600 bits, it maps well to a 2x2 matrix of 64-bit unsigned integers.
-As such, the [NumPy] computational library is a natual fit to quickly manipulate such a structure and thus is a hard requirement.
+Kravatte makes use of the [Keccak] permutation, most notably used in NIST's [FIPS 202 SHA-3 algorithm].
+Because the underlying structure of Keccak function works on a three-dimensional state of 1600 bits, it maps well to a 5x5 matrix of 64-bit unsigned integers.
+As such, the [NumPy] computational library is a natural fit to quickly manipulate such a structure and thus is a hard requirement.

 This implementation reflects the updated, more secure Kravatte **Achouffe** released in late 2017.
 The older "Kravatte 6644" logic is available within this repo as well.

 ## Kravatte Object

 The basic Kravatte object operates on two Keecak-1600 state matrixes; the collector state and the key state.
-Instaniating the a Kravatte object initializes the key state with provided user key and sets the collector state to zeros.
+Instantiating a Kravatte object initializes the key state with provided user key and sets the collector state to zeros.

 ``` python
 In [1]: from kravatte import Kravatte
 In [2]: my_krav = Kravatte(b'1234567890')
 ```

-The newly intialized Kravatte object is now ready to accept input strings of bytes for absorption into the collector state via the `collect_message` method.
+The newly initialized Kravatte object is now ready to accept input strings of bytes for absorption into the collector state via the `collect_message` method.
 Repeated calls to `collect_message` are equivalent to `B ◦ A` sequences as described in the the Farafelle spec:

 ```python
 In [3]: input_a = b'The quick brown fox jumps over the lazy dog'